|

 to determine changes in solvent accessibility of residues in the

-defined in absolute scale, with 10Å2 difference in
+defined in relative scale, with 4% difference in

-different cutoffs on Figure 7 and
+different cutoffs in Figure 7 and

-Figure 7-2 in
+Figure 7-2 in the

 Examples section).
 One can also

-specify the cutoff level for the change in terms of RSA to be
+specify the absolute cutoff (using Å2) for the SA change

 -